nebuly-ai/nos/docs/en/docs/dynamic-gpu-partitioning/partitioning-modes-comparison.md

 [k8s-device-plugin](https://github.com/nebuly-ai/k8s-device-plugin)
 takes advantage of this feature for exposing to Kubernetes GPU resources with an arbitrary amount of allocatable memory defined by the user.

+Additionally, MPS eliminates the context-switching overhead by executing processes in parallel through *spatial sharing*, resulting in higher workloads performance.

 It is however important to point out that, even though allocatable memory and compute resources limits are enforced, processes sharing a GPU through MPS are not fully isolated from each other.
 For instance, MPS does not provide error